Geogsoc/Leeds-Games/README.md

 https://ncgame2021.herokuapp.com/api

-To clone the project please click the green code tab and click the copy symbol.
-Open a terminal and type git clone and paste the URL you have just copied and press enter.

 The dependencies required for this project are dotenv, express, pg and p-gformat.
 They can be installed via the following terminal command.

 npm install dotenv express pg pg-format